netdata/netdata/backends/README.md

         metrics are sent to the database in `JSON` format.

-2. Currently, only one Backend can be active at a time.
+2. Currently, only one backend can be active at a time.
 (Except for Prometheus who scrapes the data from Netdata API).

-3. Netdata supports the filtering of charts, so that the user can specify which metrics will be sent to the backend.
+3. Netdata supports filtering charts so that the user can specify which metrics will be sent to the backend.

 4. Netdata currently supports **three modes** of operation for all backends: